-The same characteristics have been maintained for the second application of the Iberdrola Flexible Remuneration system which IBERDROLA's Board of Directors will submit to the shareholders at the General Shareholders' Meeting for approval (Note 3).
+The same characteristics have been maintained for the second application of the Iberdrola Retribución Flexible optional dividend system which IBERDROLA's Board of Directors will submit to the shareholders at the General Shareholders' Meeting for approval (Note 3).

-Additionally, on 18 June 2019 and 1 July 2020, it was resolved to reduce capital through the redemption of treasury shares, which resolutions were approved by the shareholders at their General Meetings held on 29 March 2019 and 2 April 2020, respectively.
+Additionally, on 1 July 2020 and 1 July 2021, it was resolved to reduce capital through the redemption of treasury shares.
+These resolutions were approved by the shareholders at their General Meetings held on 2 April 2020 and 18 June 2021, respectively.

-There were no changes to IBERDROLA's share capital other than those resulting from the transactions described above.
-There are no claims on IBERDROLA's share capital other than those established by the Spanish Companies Act (Ley de Sociedades de Capital).
+There were no changes to IBERDROLA's share capital beyond those resulting from the transactions described above.
+There are no claims on IBERDROLA's share capital other than those established by the Spanish Companies Act.